 top of page

-• Alise Talley
+Alise Talley

-Updated: Feb 18, 2022
+Updated: Feb 4

+Having a good product is valuable for building a loyal customer base.
+But reminding customers about your product goes a lot further.
 Email marketing allows you to keep up with your customers and communicate with them directly.

-1. Make a Plan for your eCom business
+Make a Plan for Your E-Com Business

 Before you start your campaign, you need to know who you’re talking to.
 Therefore, you first have to figure out who your audience is.

-As you’re brainstorming your content marketing strategy, start by thinking about the purpose of your campaign.
+As you brainstorm your content marketing strategy, start by thinking about the purpose of your campaign.
 Define your goals and be deliberate about your messages.
-Don’t send emails just to clutter up people’s inboxes because they’ll know when it’s not worth their time.
+You should not send emails to clutter people’s inboxes; they’ll know when it’s not worth their time.

-2. Have an Organized Design
+Have An Organized Design

-3. Give It a Test Run
+Give it a Test Run

 You should test your emails under different conditions, such as sending them to various email clients and devices with different internet service providers (ISPs).

-4. Consider Using Automations
+Consider Using Automation

-5. Track Your Results
+Track Your Results

 You can track your impact by looking at open rates and click-through rates.
-With these, you can measure how individual groups resonate with certain content strategies.
+With these, you can measure how individual groups resonate with specific content strategies.
 It’s also worth looking at the rates of your competitors to compare.
 E-commerce data and website traffic rates also allow you to see the effectiveness of your campaigns.

 Marketing Companies to Start Your Email Campaign